-Miranda lived in the family home where she and her spouse had raised their three children.
-After her spouse passed away, Miranda found it increasingly difficult to care for her property.
+Miranda lived in the family home where she and her husband had raised their three children.
+After her husband passed away, Miranda found it increasingly difficult to care for her property.

 Miranda: After visiting real estate websites with my grandson, I found a condominium nearby that was perfect for me.
 I called the charity's gift planner and said I was ready to move out of my home and set up the charitable trust.

 Miranda was thrilled she could turn her property into income to meet her future needs and receive a charitable tax deduction for her gift.

 Please note: The story, names and image above represent an example of the benefits of this type of estate-planning tool.
 They do not represent actual donors to GFA.

 You may want to click here to calculate your benefits based on your particular situation and wishes.

 GFA's charitable unitrusts are administered by WaterStone and can be funded with cash, securities or real estate with a minimum value of $100,000.
 Income payments from a charitable unitrust may be received quarterly or annually.